emcruise/tor-rootkit/README.md

 The exe Rootkit-File contains the tor expert bundle, so no staged payload is needed.

 ## Installation
+First clone the git repository and change directory into the repo.

 ### Listener
 Note: The Listener is desgined to run on linux.